Working with your Amazon DataSync agent's local console - Amazon DataSync

 You don't need to use the agent's local console for standard DataSync functionality.

-Accessing the agent's local console
+Accessing your agent's local console

 How you access the local console depends on the type of agent you're using.